-Rosalie Avila, a 13-year-old girl from California with a beautiful, bright smile and dreams of becoming a lawyer, committed suicide after being bullied.
+Rosalie Avila, a 13-year-old girl from California with a beautiful, bright smile and dreams of becoming a lawyer, died by suicide after being bullied.
 Now her family is speaking out about the dangers of bullying.

 The child’s death is but the latest in a string of bullying-related deaths of children or teenagers throughout the United States.
 Many of those deaths are linked to social media or cyber bullying.
 “My daughter is a victim of bullying.
 She was a beautiful person inside and out,” Rosalie Avila’s family wrote on a GoFundMe page to raise money for her funeral and medical expenses.
 Rosalie was from Calimesa, California.

 1. Rosalie’s Father Found Her Hanging in Her Room & the Family Discovered Writings About Bullying

 The little girl’s death was horrifically sad.
 Her father has told the news media that he discovered the child hanging in her bedroom.
 “My daughter had the whole world,” her father, Freddie Avila said, emotionally.
 “Now, I just have to think about what she could have done or what she could have become.
 Now it’s just a memory.”
 He described, “I woke up and there was screaming.
 I had to find my daughter hanging in her room.”